don/ITP-DeviceToDatabase/05_Code/graphing-data.md

     </body>
     </html>

-Create a new file `public/chart.js`.
-When the chart.js loads in the web browser, it need to get a list of devices from the server and build a HTML select control with the data.
+Create a new file `public/index.js`.
+When index.js loads in the web browser, it gets a list of devices from the server and builds an HTML select control with the data.

     window.addEventListener('load', getDeviceList);